 Who are the Card Networks?

-There are four major credit card networks: Visa, Mastercard, AmEx, and Discover.
+There are four major credit card networks: Visa, Mastercard, American Express, and Discover.
 Visa and Mastercard are simply credit card networks.
-They connect merchants with their customers’ financial institutions and are called “open networks” because they allow many different types of financial firms to participate.
+They connect merchants with their customers' financial institutions and are called “open networks” because they allow many different types of financial firms to participate.
 AmEx and Discover are credit card issuers and credit card networks; they process transactions, approve purchase requests, and are called “closed networks” because fewer firms can participate on the network.

 Ultimately, any card network's goal is the same: to create a fast, secure, easy-to-use, and reliable way for cardholders to make purchases so they can win consumer trust and grow participation in their network.